colormebrown/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script displays current dir contents
+this script makes a file in a directory